oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 > •	Laps Tracking: Uses a fixed TOTAL_EDGES = 13 to know when to stop.<br>
 > •	Autonomous Exit: Robot completes a routine and safely stops.
 ---

+## Spoilers
+>We stuffed folded paper into weak spots for extra support — not fancy, but it worked.
+Structural engineering?
+Nah, just **origami armor** 💀.
+---